-Activate the yeast: To activate your yeast, warm the 25 grams of whole milk in a small bowl in your microwave for 15-20 seconds.
+Step 1: To activate the yeast, warm the 25 grams of whole milk in a small bowl in a microwave for 15-20 seconds.
 You want the milk to be around 110F (No hotter than 115F or you will kill your yeast).
 I recommend using a digital thermometer to check the temperature.
-Sprinkle your yeast and a pinch of sugar over the warmed milk and allow for it to sit for 10-15 minutes.
-Your yeast will be ready when it looks bubbly and frothy.
+Sprinkle the yeast and a pinch of sugar over the warmed milk and allow it to sit for 10-15 minutes.
+The yeast will be ready when it looks bubbly and frothy.
 IF your yeast is not bubbly and frothy looking after 10 minutes, it most likely is dead and should not be used in any recipe.

-Warm milk and melt butter: While your yeast is “waking up”, you can warm your milk and melt your butter.
+Step 2: While the yeast is "waking up", warm the remaining milk and melt the butter.
 You can do this in a small pot on the stove or in a microwave-safe bowl.
-It is important to mention this mixture must be between 110-114F before adding to your dry ingredients.
+It is important to mention this mixture must be between 110-114F before adding it to your dry ingredients.

-Combine your dry ingredients: In the bowl of your stand mixer fitted with the paddle attachment, combine your gluten free flour, sugar, milk powder, and salt and mix for 30 on low speed to make sure everything is blended.
+Step 3: In the bowl of a stand mixer fitted with the paddle attachment, combine the gluten-free flour, granulated white sugar, milk powder, and salt and mix for 30 seconds on low speed to whisk the dry ingredients together.

-Add your wet ingredients: When your butter and milk mixture is between 110-114F, turn your mixer to low speed and add the liquid and the egg yolk to your dry ingredients.
+Step 4: Once the butter and milk mixture is between 110-114F, turn the mixer to low speed and add the liquid and the egg yolk to your dry ingredients.
 Add your activated yeast and mix to combine.
-Turn off your mixer, scrape down the sides and the paddle.
+Turn off your mixer, and scrape down the sides and the paddle.

-Mix: Once all your ingredients have been added and you scraped down the sides of your bowl, turn your mixer to a medium-high speed and mix your dough for 5 minutes.
-During the mixing process, the flour will be hydrated.
+Step 5: Once all the ingredients have been added and you scraped down the sides of the mixing bowl, turn the mixer to a medium-high speed and mix the gluten-free dinner roll dough for 5 minutes.
+During the mixing process, the flour will be hydrated and become thicker.

 How to portion and proof dinner rolls

-I recommend using an 8×8 pan or a pan similar size – if your pan is too big, the rolls will have too much room to spread out and won’t rise up.
+I recommend using an 8x8 pan or a pan similar size - if your pan is too big, the rolls will have too much room to spread out and won't rise up.

-Smooth out your rolls: once you have your dinner rolls portioned out, I recommend lightly wetting your fingers and smoothing out the tops of the rolls (similarly when making gluten free profiteroles).
+Step 2: When the dinner rolls are portioned out, lightly wetting your fingers and smoothing out the tops of the rolls (similarly when making gluten free profiteroles).
 Please be careful not to use too much water.
 If your dough is too sticky, you can lightly oil your fingers with neutral oil or your nonstick pan spray.

-Proof your rolls: lightly wrap your pan with plastic wrap or top with a CLEAN kitchen towel and allow for your rolls to be proof in a warm spot for one hour or until doubled their size.
+Step 3: Lightly wrap your pan with plastic wrap or top with a CLEAN kitchen towel and allow for your rolls to be proof in a warm place for one hour or until doubled their size.
 As for a warm spot, I recommend around 100F.

 How to bake gluten free dinner rolls

-Butter your rolls: Once your rolls are fully baked, remove them from the oven and brush with melted butter.
+Step 4: Once your rolls are fully baked, remove them from the oven and brush with the garlic parsley butter or alternativly with plain melted butter.
 Sprinkle with more flaky sea salt.
 Allow for the rolls to cool for 5 minutes in the pan before unmolding them.
-I recommend running a butter knife around the sides of the pan to make sure the rolls don’t stick to the sides of the pan.
+I recommend running a butter knife around the sides of the pan to make sure the rolls don't stick to the sides of the pan.

-How to make Gluten Free Soft Dinner Rolls ahead of time
+How to make Gluten-free Dinner Rolls Recipe ahead of time

 Especially with the holidays, everyone would like to prepare ahead of time.
 There are several options how to prepare this recipe for soft dinner rolls ahead of time.